cysouw/diathesis/text/c08_infinitive.md

 ### [ –N | NA ] *lassen + Infinitiv* Permissive causative (*Permissivkausativ*) {#sec:infinitive-lassen-causative}

 Although the *lassen +Infinitiv* is widely acknowledged in German grammar as a causative, the actual semantics are more variable than that.
 Basically there seem to be two major interpretations, a causative and a permissive [@next b].
-Enzinger [-@enzinger2012: 6-7] calls the permissive reading *Kontinuativ*.
+Enzinger [-@enzinger2012: 6-7] calls the permissive reading *Kontinuativ* as this interpretation typically expresses that a situation is allowed to persist or continue.
 This diathesis typically invokes the IPP *Ersatzinfinitiv* [@next c].
-The use of participle *gelassen* is possible [@next d], but seems to be restricted to the permissive interpretation [@enzinger2012: 34].
+However, the use of participle *gelassen* is possible [@next d], but seems to be restricted to the permissive interpretation [@enzinger2012: 34].

 ::: ex
 a.
 Ich wasche die Kleider.